 If the queues are any indication, Shanghai Street is a hit with regulars.
 Cheap and cheerful, try pork mini buns, boiled vegie dumplings as well as the fried variety with chicken and prawn.
 Mood lighting and an intimate atmosphere at Hutong adds to the anticipation of their most renowned dish – the fragrant, juicy and delicious xiaolongbao.
 The spicy wontons and pan-fried dumplings are not far behind.

 China Red is for families and casual groups.
 Order via the touch screens at each table and marvel as mouth-watering morsels appear at your table.
 Shandong Mama’s modest outlook belies a legendary reputation.
 Home-style cooking from the coastal Shandong province includes their delicious boiled mackerel dumpling with ginger and coriander.
-Need more dumpling inspiration?
+Want more?
+Check out our guide to dumplings in Melbourne.

 Some call it dim sum, but we know it as yum cha.
 Verging on a Melbourne obsession, our town proudly holds the Guinness world record for the largest ever yum cha for 750 people, set during the Melbourne Food and Wine Festival in 2013.
 Notable daily lunchtime yum cha destinations include Shark Fin House and Dragon Boat where a dazzling variety of tempting tiny dishes await.

-Some of Melbourne’s longest running and most well known laneway bars are nestled among the street art in Chinatown including the original ‘pop-up’ (it’s been there since 2006) shipping container bar Section 8 and its upstairs incarnation, Ferdydurke.
+Some of Melbourne’s longest running and most well known laneway bars are nestled among the street art in Chinatown.
+Section 8 -the original ‘pop-up’ shipping container bar – has been there since 2006, along with its upstairs incarnation Ferdydurke.
 The evergreen down-an-alley-and-another-alley laboratory bar Croft Institute also lurks just off Little Bourke.
+Or take a step underground at the brand new Bar Clara, where decadent dessert cocktails are served beneath the haze of their glowing neon sign.

 Explore the shops and arcades

 Head off the main drag and into the treasure trove of Chinatown’s shops and arcades.
 206 Bourke Street has everything from the Michelin-rated Tim Ho Wan to Japanese and Korean cosmetics salon Yuki House.
-Just up the road, Midcity Centre Arcade offers everything from hair and nail salons and authentic Asian dining to the Chinatown Cinema.
+Just up the road, Midcity Centre Arcade offers the full hidden dining treatment, housing delicious eating spots Kaneda Japanese, Mr Ramen San and Royal Custard Puff – just to name a few.

-In the Target Centre grab a cheap takeaway lunch or try your luck at the claw machines at Lovely Monster gaming parlour.
+The Target Centre offers more than you’d imagine, where a curated collection of popular city lunch spots share real estate with arcade wonderland Lovely Monster – a claw machine dedicated gaming parlour.
 There’s souvenirs and knick-knacks a plenty at China Town Gift City, while Happy Town Korean in the Paramount Centre is your one-stop shop for K-pop cultural ephemera.

 Karaoke the night away